arp242/goatcounter/README.markdown

 You can start the server with:

     goatcounter serve -dev

 The default is to use a SQLite database at `./db/goatcounter.sqlite3` (will be created if it doesn't exist).
 See the `-db` flag to customize this.

 You can create new sites with the `create` command:

     goatcounter create -email me@example.com -domain stats.example.com

 If you use a custom DB, you must also pass the `-db` flag here.

 The `-dev` flag makes some small things a bit more convenient for development, such as logins.
 For a production environment run something like:

-    goatcounter serve \
+    goatcounter serve
-       -smtp         'smtp://localhost:25' \
-       -emailerrors  'me@example.com'

-`-smtp` is required to send login emails.
-You can use something like Mailtrap if you just want it for yourself, but you can also use your Gmail or whatnot.
+Using an SMTP relay via `-smtp` isn't required, but will usually guarantee better deliverability, so is recommended (delivering emails without them ending up in the spambox is hard).
+You should be able to use your gmail/FastMail/ProtonMail/etc. account for this.

 ### Updating